Chestergc/SoftPWM/README.md

 --A case peaked my interest, numbers n such that nˆ2 and nˆ4 have the same digital sum.--

 --So, I've decided to write a function for concatenation.
-It's here somewhere.--
+It's here somewhere. **EDIT**, just fixed that, so that I can import the function into other programs--

 For some reason I really can't decide if I want to keep using sublime or start using atom, I mean, both of them are exactly the same, atom has git integration, and sublime has easy package managing.

 Or at least that's how they feel.

 So, now I will try to understand how the hell does the software PWM function works in the cusco, I have a sample code for it, in the folder inside the project, when i figure out how it works I'll write a song for the buzzer on the board.

+Time has gone by and sublime is not even installed anymore, I think that the community got me behind atom way faster than sublime did, made some friends and got some help, atom is now my main text editor.
+I've figured out a long time ago how the PWM function works, pretty usual to be honest.